 HSBC Continental Europe, Luxembourg is established as a branch of HSBC Continental Europe, a public limited company incorporated in France with company registration number 775 670 284.
-HSBC Continental Europe is a wholly owned subsidiary of HSBC Holdings plc.
-The Depositary's registered office is located at 16, boulevard d'Avranches, Luxembourg and is registered with the Luxembourg trade and companies register under number B 227.159.
-HSBC Continental Europe is supervised by the European Central Bank, as part of the Single Supervisory Mechanism, the French Prudential Supervisory and Resolution Authority (l'Autorité de Contrôle Prudentiel et de Résolution) as the French national competent authority and the French Financial Markets Authority (l'Autorité des Marchés)
+HSBC

-Financiers) for the activities carried out over financial instruments or in financial markets.
+Continental Europe is a wholly owned subsidiary of HSBC Holdings plc.
+The Depositary's registered office is located at 18 Boulevard de Kockelscheuer, L-1821 Luxembourg, Grand Duchy of Luxembourg, and is registered with the Luxembourg trade and companies register under number B 227.159.
+HSBC Continental Europe is supervised by the European Central Bank, as part of the Single Supervisory Mechanism, the French Prudential Supervisory and Resolution Authority (l'Autorité de Contrôle Prudentiel et de Résolution) as the French national competent authority and the French Financial Markets Authority (l'Autorité des Marchés Financiers) for the activities carried out over financial instruments or in financial markets.
 HSBC Continental Europe, Luxembourg is authorised to act as depositary in Luxembourg by the Commission de Surveillance du Secteur Financier (the "CSSF"); as a consequence thereof, when servicing Luxembourg undertakings for collective investment, the Depositary is subject to the general supervision of the CSSF.